johnziss9/Advent-Of-Code/README.md

 I will not be doing them as they come out but I will try to solve all of them using C#.

-There will be a new branch for each puzzle so to see a solution for each day, go to the speficied branch.
+There will be a new branch for each puzzle so to see a solution for each day, go to the specific day's branch.